Will You Lose Weight By Giving Up Meat?

 The good news is that individuals on both vegetarian and vegan diets lost weight when compared to subjects in the meat-eating control groups.
 On average, the non-meat eaters lost 4.5 pounds.
 The vegans lost an average of 5.5 pounds and the ovo-lacto vegans lost 3.3 pounds.
 (A recent randomized control trial not included in the meta-analysis also found that vegans lost more weight than vegetarians – here).

 There are, however, a couple of caveats.
 The quality of clinical trials are evaluated on a standardized scoring scale called the Jadad system.
 As gauged by their Jadad score, 7 of the 12 studies in the meta-analysis fell into the “low quality” category.
 This means they contained sufficient methodological problems that we cannot be highly confident in the validity of the results.

-In addition, only one of the studies lasted two years – the bench mark for long-term weight loss (here).
-It measured weight loss in obese post-menopausal women, half of them on a vegan diet and half on a low cholesterol diet which contained some meat.
+In addition, only one of the studies lasted two years—the benchmark for long-term weight loss.
+It measured weight loss in obese post-menopausal women, half of them on a vegan diet and half on a low cholesterol diet that contained some meat.

 How Much Weight Will You Lose By Foregoing Meat?

 Here is what I have concluded from examining the research on the impact of giving up meat on weight loss.

 - Most people will lose weight if they stop eating meat.

 - If you stay on a vegetarian or vegan diet, there is a reasonably good chance you will lose between 5 and 10 pounds over the long haul.